ondat/documentation/docs/operations/compute-only.md

 kubectl describe node aks-default-26276352-vmss000002 | grep "computeonly"
 ```

-3. Now we have labelled nodes with `storageos.com/computeonly=true` - the next step will be to [install Ondat](/docs/install/) onto the cluster.
+3. Now we have labelled nodes with >> `storageos.com/computeonly=true` - the next step will be to [install Ondat](/docs/install/) onto the cluster.
     - Ensure that you have met the prerequisites for the Kubernetes distribution that you will be using for the Ondat deployment.

-4. Once we have successfully deployed Ondat, we are also going to deploy and 3.  run the  [Ondat CLI utility as a deployment](https://docs.ondat.io/docs/reference/cli/#run-the-cli-as-a-deployment-in-your-cluster)  first, so that you can interact and manage Ondat through  `kubectl`.
+4. Once we have successfully deployed Ondat, we are also going to deploy and run the [Ondat CLI utility as a deployment](https://docs.ondat.io/docs/reference/cli/#run-the-cli-as-a-deployment-in-your-cluster)  first, so that you can interact and manage Ondat alongside `kubectl`.
 Once deployed, obtain the Ondat CLI utility pod name for later reference.

 ```bash
 # Get the Ondat CLI utility pod name.